 It’s not about what your hair looks like.
-It’s more about how much you believe in yourself and feel good about who you are.
+It’s more about how much you believe in yourself and feel good about yourself.
 Real confidence comes from embracing your uniqueness and being comfortable with yourself, regardless of how you look on the outside.
 Ankita’s grey hair story proves it wonderfully:

 Hi!
 I am Ankita.
 I am proud to have my identity tied with my natural long silver hair.
 I was in standard three when I first got my grey hair.
 I was not surprised because my brother had already gotten his first greys.
 So, I assumed it was hereditary, and it had to happen.